Bobbo117/MQ135-Air-Quality-Sensor/README.md

 # ReadMe
   This software incorporates the MQ135 library to perform two functions:
   1. When the #define CALIBRATE statement is active, calibrate the MQ135 sensor by running the system outdoors for a couple hours to attain a reference resistance R0 for fresh air.
-This value replaces the number in the software statemnent '#define RZERO 51.5'
+Replace the number in the software statement '#define RZERO 51.5' with the new value.
   2. When the #define CALIBRATE statement is inactivated by commenting it out, read the MQ135 sensor and report the CO2 ppm data on the following platforms:

     a. computer monitor via USB Arduino